MASLAB/kitbot-how-to/README.md

 ## Raven Board

 > [!IMPORTANT]
-> When described using relative position (left, right, top, bottom, etc.), the board is assummed to be facing up (component sides on top).
-The 40 pins (20x2) headers is "top" such that the yellow battery connector is "right", etc.
+> When described using relative position (left, right, top, bottom, etc.), the board is assummed to be facing up (component side on top).
+The 40 pins (20x2) headers is "top".
+All components are installed on the component side unless mentioned otherwise.

 ### Soldering
 <!-- TODO: Add images -->
+#### On button
+Raven needs a power button to turn on.
+The connector to this power button is located near top right corner of the `1R0` cube (an inductor).
+Grab the power button cable, the power button connector, and the power button.
+Solder the connector, matching the outline on the board.
+Solder the power button cable to the power button.

+#### Battery connector
+Raven uses an XT30 connector at the right most edge to connect to the battery.
+Install the connector and make sure that the shape of the connector matches the outline (flat edge toward top and angled edge toward bottom of board).
+Solder the connector.

+> [!CAUTION]
+> As a battery connector, soldering and using this connector incorrectly will likely destroy the Raven board AND the Pi if connected.
+Please make sure to follow the instruction, take a look at staff's reference board, and ask a MASLAB staff if you are unsure about anything.

 #### Motor terminals
 Raven uses 5 terminal blocks around the bottom edge to connect to motors.
+Each terminal block is for one motor.
 Solder at least 2 of these terminals to connect to the kitbot wheel motors.
-Each terminal block is for one motor.
+Make sure that the opening points to the edge of the board.

 #### Encoder pins
 Each motor may be equipped with an encoder.
 The encoder pins are 4x5 pins located on the left side, above 2 black buttons.
 Populate Raven's encoder ports with black, blue, yellow, and green headers from left to right.